 We’ve all experienced that moment when a business meeting, a dental appointment or a shopping trip took slightly longer than expected only to escape a while later to find a small white piece of paper sitting under the windscreen wipers of our car demanding that we fork out over $100+ to a local government with questionable competencies and spending habits.
 Few experiences are more frustrating than this.
-As cusswords reach the lips and the usual rant about revenue raising tyrants fly pointlessly into the air, the question arises: is this really the best way to do business?
-All fines issued by governments are designed to influence and nudge actions of the community for the benefit of the community (that is assuming that it is a benevolent government) and most parking fines work to serve two primary goals.
-The first being to shape traffic and pedestrian flow and the second, which is the most frustrating, is designed to raise government revenue.
+As cusswords reach the lips and the usual rant about revenue-raising tyrants fly pointlessly into the air, the question arises: is this really the best way for local councils to manage traffic flow?
+All fines issued by governments are designed to influence and nudge actions of the community for the benefit of the community, that is assuming that it is a benevolent government, and most parking fines work to serve two primary goals: the first being to shape traffic and pedestrian flow and the second, which is the most frustrating, is designed to raise government revenue.

 As we stated earlier, the two primary goals of government is to maximise revenue gained through the issuing of parking fines while at the same time incentivising drivers to do their business quickly to maximise traffic flow.
-Assuming that parking fines act as almost any other kind of taxation, the more expensive the fine, the less likely motorists will be to “push their luck” and risk receiving the fine by parking over the allotted time.
+Assuming that parking fines act as almost any other kind of taxation, the more expensive the fine or the tax, the less likely motorists will be to “push their luck” and risk receiving the fine by parking over the allotted time.
 Say for example, if the city’s fine was $3000 a ticket for parking over the allotted duration by any amount, just about every motorist would do everything in their power to avoid receiving the fine.
 While at the same time if the parking fines were $2 per ticket, many motorists wouldn’t care if they received the fine or not.
 Parking, like all other forms of taxation, follows what economists call a laffer curve.
-That is there is a negative relationship between price and consumption (risk of paying the fine).
+The laffer curve simply states that is there is a negative relationship between price and consumption, or in this case, risk of paying the fine.

-While, most people would believe that a $3000 ticket would be an enormous cash grab by the local council to raise revenue, this isn’t necessarily the case as motorists would rarely ever pay this fine while at the same time a $2 fine would do little to curb traffic flow and hence the question arises: what is the ideal fine price to both 1. maximise government revenue and, 2. incentivise motorists to not park for too long so as to restrict total pedestrian traffic flow to a key business area?
+While, most people would believe that a $3000 ticket would be an enormous cash grab by the local council to raise revenue, this isn’t necessarily the case as motorists would rarely ever pay this fine while at the same time a $2 fine would do little to curb traffic flow and hence the question arises: what is the ideal fine price to both 1. maximise government revenue and, 2. incentivise motorists to not park for too long so as to restrict total pedestrian traffic flow to key business areas?
 The reality is that local councils want motorists to receive a fine so long as the fine returns a positive cash flow to the council, that is the cost of issuing the fine is less than the revenue gain from the fine, and at the same time they don’t want motorists to park in key business areas for too long.
-Economists would usually start using something called the Laffer curve at this point, which simply draws the relationship between taxation rates and revenues, where somewhat counterintuitively, the point where government maximises revenue from taxation (or in this case parking fines), doesn’t necessarily match the highest taxation rate.

 The most obvious answer to this problem that arises is to match motorist’s willingness to risk paying the fine to the point that marginal revenue received by the fine matches marginal cost for issuing the fine.
 The data required to ascertain this optimal price point would be difficult save for the emergence of big data.
-Through technological devices, local governments could theoretically determine the optimal fine price to achieve both goals of revenue maximisation and traffic flow, not only for the average but also for certain times of the day.
+Through the innovative implementation of certain technologies, local governments could theoretically determine the optimal fine to achieve both goals of revenue maximisation and optimal traffic flow, not only for the average but also for certain times of the day.

 What’s more, the marginal cost to society through the impact on traffic flow from a motorist over-parking by 10 minutes would be quite different to the marginal cost for a motorist parking past the set duration time by 4 hours.
 However, in much of Australia, the fine for both infringements is exactly the same.
 Meaning that if a motorist is willing to risk receiving any parking fines, then they would also be willing to park well beyond the allotted parking times.
 What becomes clear is that the optimal price of parking fines would vary with the amount by which a motorist overstays the allotted time and also the times in which the infringement took place.
 The task of ascertaining the optimal price points would hence require determining price elasticity (the trade-off between consumption and the incremental cost of consumption) on the assumption that you could treat the parking space as a normal good.